faroceann/cli-auth-example/README.md

 This CLI demonstrates the common pattern used by tools like GitHub's CLI (`gh`) for authentication:

-1. The CLI initiates an OAuth flow by starting a local server
+1. The CLI initiates an OAuth PKCE flow by starting a local server
 2. It launches the user's browser to the WorkOS AuthKit authentication page
 3. After successful authentication, WorkOS redirects to the local server
 4. The CLI exchanges the authorization code for an access token